Ethel Gabriel: Record producer

 Around 1959, Gabriel became head of the RCA Camden budget reissue label which was in danger of folding.
 Gabriel suspected that her boss, who was not in favor of women in the record industry, put her in charge of the moribund Camden label as a way to possibly force her out of RCA Victor.
 Gabriel went on to rejuvenate the Camden label and transform it within just a few years, into a multimillion-dollar label.

 Gabriel was transferred from Camden, New Jersey to New York City to work for RCA Victor's educational and international record department.
 She commented she learned everything on her own because her boss enjoyed going out on the road and left the work to her.

-Gabriel convinced RCA Victor's vice-president, Manie Sacks, to sign Perez Prado to RCA Victor in the U.S. (most of Prado's earlier records were recorded in Mexico City for RCA Victor's International division) and she produced Prado's biggest hit record "Cherry Pink and Apple Blossom White."
+Gabriel convinced RCA Victor's vice-president, Manie Sacks, to sign Perez Prado to RCA Victor in the U.S. (most of Prado's earlier records were recorded in Mexico City for RCA Victor's Mexican division) and she produced Prado's biggest hit record "Cherry Pink and Apple Blossom White."
 The tune topped the charts for 10 weeks in 1955 and helped fire the Mambo craze in the United States.